s-hironobu/pg_plan_inspector/README-pg_query_plan.md

-queryid | text | Query id of this query query_start | timestamp with tz | Timestamp when this query starts query | text | Query plan | text | Query plan with text format plan_json | text | Query plan with json format
+queryid | text | Query id of this query query_start | timestamp with tz | Timestamp when this query starts query | text | Query planid | text | Plan id of this query plan plan | text | Query plan with text format plan_json | text | Query plan with json format

-*Note*: Although a queryid is internally treated as uint64, the value of queryid is stored into the text column because Postgres only supports int64 (bigint).
+*Note*: Although queryid and planid are internally treated as uint64, their values are stored into the text columns because Postgres only supports int64 (bigint).

 ## 6. Table Definition